abyshergill/grayscaler/readme.md

 * **Supported Image Formats:** Processes common image types like PNG, JPG, JPEG, GIF, and BMP.

 ## Without Python
-Those people who want to use this program in `production with real time without installing the python can get binary/exe. can contact me`
+Those people who want to use this program in production with real time `without installing the python can get grayscaler.exe` .
+Contact me below
   ```
   Email : shergillkuldeep@outlook.com
   ```